 WHAT IS RIGHT TO PLAY?

-Right To Play is a global organization that uses the transformative power of play to educate and empower children facing adversity.
-It was founded in 2000 by Johann Olav Koss, a four-time Olympic gold medalist and social entrepreneur.
-Through sports and games, we help children build essential life-skills and better futures, while driving social change in their communities with lasting impact.
+Right To Play is a global organisation that uses the transformative power of play to educate and empower children facing adversity.
+It was founded in 2000 by Johann Olav Koss, a four-time Olympic gold medallist and social entrepreneur.
+Through sports and games, we help children build essential life skills and better futures, while driving social change in their communities with lasting impact.

 WHO HAS THE RIGHT TO PLAY?

 Right To Play promotes the involvement of all children and youth.
 We believe that the power of play can transform a child’s life.
 That’s why we are working in the most disadvantaged areas engaging girls, persons with disabilities, children affected by HIV/AIDS, street children, former child combatants and refugees.

 WHAT DO WE DO?
 WE EDUCATE.

 We Help Children Learn.We improve academic performance by using games as a tool for education, fostering physical, cognitive and social development.

 We Promote Health by encouraging physical fitness, mobilizing communities around national health issues, and educating about disease prevention priorities including HIV/AIDS, malaria and immunization.